RL$^3$: Boosting Meta Reinforcement Learning via RL inside RL$^2$

 \section{Abstract}

-Meta reinforcement learning (meta-RL) methods such as \rlsquare have emerged as promising approaches for learning data-efficient RL algorithms tailored to a given task distribution.
+Meta reinforcement learning (Meta-RL) methods such as \rlsquare have emerged as promising approaches for learning data-efficient RL algorithms tailored to a given task distribution.
 However, they show poor asymptotic performance and struggle with out-of-distribution tasks because they rely on sequence models, such as recurrent neural networks or transformers, to process experiences rather than summarize them using general-purpose RL components such as value functions.
 In contrast, traditional RL algorithms are data-inefficient as they do not use domain knowledge, but do converge to an optimal policy in the limit.
-We propose \rlcubex, a principled hybrid approach that incorporates action-values, learned per task via traditional RL, in the inputs to meta-RL.
-We show that \rlcube earns greater cumulative reward in the long term compared to \rlsquare while drastically reducing meta-training time and generalizes better to out-of-distribution tasks.
-Experiments are conducted on both custom and benchmark discrete domains from the meta-RL literature that exhibit a range of short-term, long-term, and complex dependencies.
+We propose \rlcubex, a principled hybrid approach that incorporates action-values, learned per task via traditional RL, in the inputs to Meta-RL.
+We show that \rlcube earns a greater cumulative reward in the long term compared to \rlsquare while drastically reducing meta-training time and generalizes better to out-of-distribution tasks.
+Experiments are conducted on Meta-RL benchmarks and custom discrete domains that exhibit a range of short-term, long-term, and complex dependencies.\looseness-1